paritytech/parity-processbot/README.md

 The bot requires some environment variables listed in [config.rs](./src/config.rs).
 They can, optionally, be set through an `.env` file which should be placed at the root of this repository.
+We provide an [example .env file](./.env.example) which can be used as a starting point.

 During **development**, it's handy to use a [smee.io](https://smee.io/) proxy, through the `WEBHOOK_PROXY_URL` environment variable, for receiving Github